palyrex/Makers_Academy_course_overview/README.md

 Makers Academy Course
 ===================

-#####Weekly breakdown of your experience at [Makers Academy](https://www.makersacademy.com).
+#####Weekly breakdown of my experience at [Makers Academy](https://www.makersacademy.com).
 The purpose is to have a single hub that links to all other repositories created whilst on the program for organisational benefit.

-Please fork this repo to your own Github, and then edit the README to check off the parts of the course you have completed.
-If you are unsure about whether you have successfully completed any part of the course, please ask a coach or alumni helper to confirm that you have finished the relevant component.

-Many thanks to [Tim Scully](https://github.com/Scully87) for the original design of this document

 Pre-Course
 -----------